Guide For Managing Anxiety

 There are many different forms of anxiety disorders, including:

-• Generalized anxiety disorder (GAD): This type of anxiety disorder can be characterized by excessive and unrealistic worry or fear about various events or activities.
+Generalized anxiety disorder can be characterized by excessive and unrealistic worry or fear about various events or activities.

-• Panic disorder: This condition can be characterized by recurring and unexpected panic attacks, which are generally defined as sudden episodes of intense fear and discomfort that can be accompanied by physical symptoms, such as shortness of breath, chest pain, or a racing heart.
+Panic disorder can be characterized by recurring and unexpected panic attacks, which are generally defined as sudden episodes of intense fear and anxiety that can be accompanied by physical symptoms, such as shortness of breath, chest pain, or a racing heart.

-• Specific phobias: This condition may involve intense fear of a particular object or situation, such as heights, flying, or spiders.
+Specific phobias involve intense fear or anxiety surrounding a particular object or situation, such as heights, flying, or spiders.

-• Obsessive-compulsive disorder (OCD): This condition is generally known as an anxiety disorder that can involve repetitive and intrusive thoughts (which can be obsessions) and behaviors (which can be compulsions) that can cause stress in an individual.
+Obsessive-compulsive disorder (OCD) typically involves repetitive and intrusive thoughts (which can be obsessions) and behaviors (which can be compulsions) that can cause stress in an individual.

-• Post-traumatic stress disorder (PTSD): With this type of anxiety disorder, individuals might experience persistent mental and emotional distress after a traumatic event.
+Post-traumatic stress disorder is a condition in which individuals experience persistent mental and emotional distress after a traumatic event.
 This may or may not be accompanied by physical symptoms.

 People who live with anxiety disorders may experience physical symptoms, such as heart palpitations, sweating and muscle tension.
 These can occur in addition to emotional symptoms — such as irritability, restlessness and difficulty concentrating.